imafzalakram/google-signin-android/README.md

 ```

-### 5. Trigger the intent which will open a dialog box having all the emails accounts which will be logged in and we will handle the result in onActivityResult() method.
+### 5. Trigger the intent
+Create an intent which will open a dialog box having all the emails accounts which will be logged in and we will handle the result in onActivityResult() method.
 We pass a request code when create intent

 ```
 private void signIn() {